uetchy/uechi.io/source/_drafts/youtube-live-analysis.md

 Here I divided my system into two components: Scheduler and workers.
 Scheduler periodically checks for newly scheduled live streams through Holotools API and create a job to be handled by workers.
 Workers are responsible for handling jobs and spawning a process to collect live chat events.

+At this point, saving chat to text files in JSONL format is just ineffective as the throughput grows tremendously, I've managed to switch its data source to MongoDB.

 ![](scalability.png)

-I run the cluster for a while and by far it hoards approximately one million comments per day.
+I run the cluster for a while, and by far it hoards approximately one million comments per day.
 Now I could reliably run my own bakery.

 # Look Before You Leap